Get Out Here

 Winter recreation is one of Klickitat County’s best kept secrets.
 With snowmobiling, sledding, Nordic skiing, and snowshoeing all readily accessed in the Gifford Pinchot National Forest, there are a variety of ways to enjoy our winter wonderland.

 Mt.
 Hood’s famous ski resorts are easily accessible from the Columbia Gorge.
 Drive Highway 35 to get there, then take advantage of the hospitality found in White Salmon at the end of your day.
-Great food and comfortable beds are easily found here.
+Great food and comfortable beds are waiting for you here.

 Miles of groomed cross-country ski trails interlace with snowmobile routes through a mature and varied forest setting interspersed with mountain meadows and geographic features on the south and west flanks of Mt Adams.
 Trails originate from several regularly plowed Sno-Parks near 3000′ elevations close to Trout Lake and Carson, WA.